Ships, Clocks & Stars: The Quest for Longitude - last chance to see

-To mark the 300th anniversary of the passing of the Longitude Act in July 1714, this landmark exhibition tells the extraordinary story of the race to determine longitude (east-west position) at sea, helping to solve the problem of navigation and saving seafarers from terrible fates including shipwreck and starvation.
+Marking the 300th anniversary of the passing of the Longitude Act in July 1714, Ships, Clocks & Stars tells the extraordinary story of the race to determine longitude (east-west position) at sea, helping to save seafarers from terrible fates including shipwreck and starvation.

 Lost, no way home?

 Join the conversation #WhereonEarth

 A must see for lovers of science and ingenious inventions